martin12333/marti-onedrive/github-copilot-24/github-copilot.f8.md

-# problems? with setting up github copilot
+# problems and doubts during setting-up of github copilot

 ## why does github copilot need access to my private repositories?